The Dangers of Mixing Aspirin and Acetaminophen (Tylenol)

 Let's discuss the dangers of mixing aspirin and acetaminophen.

-Taking the manufacturer's recommended dosage of aspirin and acetaminophen together for a short time has not be shown to cause organ damage.
+Mixing these two medications can be dangerous.
+The short answer is to not overdo it.
+Taking the manufacturer's recommended dosage of aspirin and acetaminophen together for a short time has not been shown to cause organ damage.
 Aspirin and acetaminophen can be taken alone at higher doses without causing damage.
 So if you need long-term pain relief use either acetaminophen or aspirin, but not both, unless you are under a doctor's care.

 Kidney Damage From Combining Aspirin and Tylenol